- A colourful palette-shaped dish of ice-cream

 - Caravaggio’s masterpieces in Rome

-- Two private walking guided tours in Rome
+- A private walking guided tour in Rome

 Meeting with your private licensed tour guide and art historian in Rome.
 During the monographic tour, dedicated to one of the most famous Italian Baroque painter, you will discover all the history of his life, dotted with acts of violence, scandals and anecdotes.

 The itinerary starts from Palazzo Madama, Cardinal Del Monte and Caravaggio’s residence during the early years of the latter’s stay in Rome.You will reach the area of Piazza Navona, whose elliptic shape reminds its ancient origin as Emperor Domitian’s stadium, and you will see the house used as the painter’s atelier at n°19 in a narrow street nearby.
 Your first important stop will be at the small unassuming church of San Luigi dei Francesi, which houses three of the greatest works by Caravaggio: St. Matthew’s Calling up, St. Matthew and the Angel and St. Matthew’s Martyrdom, all kept in Contarelli Chapel.
 Then you will reach St. Agostino Church, where you will admire another marvellous painting by the same artist: The Pilgrims’ Madonna, situated in the first chapel.
 Your tour will proceed along Pallacorda Street, where the artist murdered Ranuccio Tomassoni, and then along Scrofa Street, where there were some shops patronized by Caravaggio, in particular the barber’s and the saddler’s, but above all there he met the painter Lorenzo Carli, his first real Roman reference point.